 Over three days, learn how to successfully implement Multi-Tiered Systems of Support (MTSS) that include: sound measures for early screening and ongoing progress monitoring for students with dyslexia, proven processes for qualifying students for special education and creating IEP goals, and evidence-based literacy instruction and intervention practices across tiers of increasing intensity.

-Tips and Tricks for Presenting Intervention Virtually for Students with Word Reading Difficulties
+Adapting Instruction for Students with Word Reading Difficulties When Teaching Remotely

 Author and beloved teacher of teachers, Dr. Anita Archer, shares how to adapt the evidence-based practices you rely on in the classroom to a remote environment.
 From partner response to building community, this four-part video series can be watched in under an hour but will provide a wealth of practical advice.